copper-project/copper-rs/README.md

 - [x] **Merging**: Add a feature to merge messages from multiple sources as an input to a task.
 - [x] **Monitoring**: We need a parallel system that can listen to monitoring messages and act accordingly.
+- [x] **Simulation**: Standardized set of interfaces to control Copper based codebases in simulation.
 - [ ] **Batching/Aligning**: add a feature to batch messages for high frequency sources to reduce the number of Copper Lists.
-- [ ] **Deterministic log replay + Sim**: As the runtime is generated in a deterministic fashion, we need to add hooks to inject messages into an existing runtime.
+- [ ] **Deterministic log replay**: The ability to inject logs and replay them deterministically.

+To Reach RC1:

 - [ ] **Parallel Copper Lists**: Today Copper is monothreaded; this should enable concurrent Copper Lists to be executed at the same time with no contention.
 - [ ] **ROS/DDS interfacing**: Build a pair of sink and source to connect to existing ROS systems, helping users migrate their infra bit by bit.

-To Reach RC1:

 - [ ] **Extensible scheduling**: Enables a way to give hints to copper to schedule the workload
 - [ ] **Modular Configuration**: As robots built with Copper gain complexity, users will need to build "variations" of their robots without duplicating their entire RON file.